ahrasis/IP_Updater/README.md

-# Dynamic IP Updater for ISPConfig Server
+# Dynamic IP Updater for Debian / Ubuntu ISPConfig Server
 [Click here for more details!](http://ipupdater.sch.my/) Thank you.